olegromashkan/Proovia_Report/README.md

    This project uses Plotly for the dashboard map, so make sure `react-plotly.js` and `plotly.js-dist` are installed.

+   Tailwind CSS is configured in `tailwind.config.cjs` and compiled automatically when running the Next.js dev or build commands.

 2. Run the development server: